FLX-20/Data-Science-Toolkits-and-Architectures-group-1/README.md

 ## Project Overview
 This repository contains the code and resources for the subject "Data Science Toolkits and Architectures" at the University of Lucerne.
-The final result of this project is a multicontainer Flask web application for classifying digits using PostgreSQL, keras, tensorflow, docker, weights and biases, docker-compose, nginx, gunicorn and git.
+The final result of this project is a multi-container Flask web application for classifying digits using PostgreSQL, Keras, TensorFlow, docker, weights and biases, docker-compose, nginx, gunicorn and git.

 ## Prerequisites
 - Git 2.43.0